Introduction to Iterators

 Here are the values of accumulator and currentValue as we iterate through the numbers array:

-• The callback function has two parameters, accumulator and currentValue.
-The value of accumulator starts off as the value of the first element in the array and the currentValue starts as the second element.
-To see the value of accumulator and currentValue change, review the chart above.
+accumulatorandcurrentValue.
+The value ofaccumulatorstarts off as the value of the first element in the array and thecurrentValuestarts as the second element.
+To see the value ofaccumulatorandcurrentValuechange, review the chart above. - As

-The .reduce() method can also take an optional second parameter to set an initial value for accumulator (remember, the first argument is the callback function!).
-For instance:
+.reduce() method can also take an optional second parameter to set an initial value for accumulator (remember, the first argument is the callback function!).
+For instance:const numbers = [1, 2, 4, 10];

 }, 100) // <- Second argument for .reduce()